thejournalwriter/linked-blog-starter-md/neovim time/neovim and vim shortcuts.md

 4) `:badd filename.ext` to add buffer without switching to it
 5) Open vim with several files at the same time
 	- `vim -o file1.ext file2.ext` for split
-	- `vim -O file1.ext file2.ext` for ver
+	- `vim -O file1.ext file2.ext` for vertical split

 #### Configure Vim
 - `vim .vimrc`